 How Much is a Transport Company License in Dubai?

-It costs AED 12,000 to AED 25,000 to open a transport business in Dubai.
+A basic commercial license and trade-license setup for a transport activity can cost around AED 12,000 to AED 25,000 in Dubai, but the total cost estimate for starting a transportation company often ranges from AED 25,000 to AED 100,000 or more once operating needs are included.
 The exact cost depends on your business jurisdiction, specific business activity, and the size of your office.
 Factors like number of visas, government approval fees, and vehicle registration fees will also affect the price.

 Start a Transport Business in Dubai With A&A Associate